The Return of the Great Adventure!

 Indiana Jones is my second favourite movie character of all time.
 My number one favourite is Han Solo.
 Yes, the same actor played my first and second favourite movie characters.
 I don’t care how many mediocre movies Harrison Ford may appear in during his later career, that’s like eternal levels of respect and a miracle that this is even the case.

-The action scenes, on the other hand, are unparalleled, full of clever solutions to “how are they going to get out of that moments” such as Indy climbing his way through the bottom of a moving truck.
 Nazis are the ultimate cinematic bad guys and this was even more poignant in 1981 than today when survivors of the Second World War were still alive.
-The movie captures and emphasises the fear of Nazis and their quest for world domination; “The army which carries the ark before it…is invincible”.
+Even Ronald Lacy as Thot is no less scary with his baby face.
+The movie captures and emphasises the fear of Nazis and their quest for world domination; “The army which carries the Ark before it…is invincible”.
+Yet the film’s climax seems to state that within the Indiana Jones universe, the Judeo Christian God exists or at the very least some higher power.

 There are shots in Cairo in Raiders which feel very Lawrence of Arabia and I’m not talking about the grand landscape shots.
 Likewise, in Lawrence of Arabia, there are moments which I could swear could have been a shot from Raiders of the Lost Ark.
 As for the music, I can remember listening to John Williams’ The Raider’s March when I was younger simply to lift my mood and inspire me.
-Likewise, the Ark theme feels like a piece of music not of this Earth.
+From the beauty of Marion’s theme, the excitement of the desert chase music to the otherworldly Ark theme, how can one argue John Williams isn’t the greatest film composer of all time?
+With all the Indiana Jones movies, I will watch the entire end credits just to listen to the score.

 The genius behind Raiders of the Lost Ark is the same stroke of genius which made Star Wars so great; I believe it’s all to do with simplicity.
 They took such a simple B-movie level concept and glorified and made it larger than life.
 Spielberg and Lucas did it first and better than anyone has since and that’s why these movies have such a widespread appeal and endure the way they do.